r0it/Spring-Batch-Remote-Local-Partition-Kafka/README.md

 4. Using intelliJ you can run the application parallely by providing different ports in the variables.
 5. just open http://localhost:8080 to start the job.

+### Misc
+1. Added Custom KafkaPartitioner to evenly distribute batch partitioning messages to all available partitions.

 ### Pending Tasks
-1. Currently, all 4 workers are not processing the job, it might be the small data set.
-Need to try with larger datasets.
-2. It is working with polling mechanism, need to try with aggregating from following example. https://github.com/spring-projects/spring-batch/tree/master/spring-batch-samples/src/main/java/org/springframework/batch/sample/remotepartitioning/aggregating
+1. It is working with polling mechanism, need to try with aggregating from following example. https://github.com/spring-projects/spring-batch/tree/master/spring-batch-samples/src/main/java/org/springframework/batch/sample/remotepartitioning/aggregating